chris-denny/CDFXHouTools/README.md

 # CDFXHouTools
-A growing collection of python scripts, shelf tools, and HDA's to make work easier.
+A growing collection of python scripts, shelf tools, and HDAs designed to streamline and enhance the workflow for Houdini artists.

 HDA's are in the Houdini Indie (.hdalc) format.